FAQ

 - Typo in the header.
 The format is

-Authorization: Bearer wpwb_sk_….
+Authorization: Bearer wwk_….
 No extra spaces, no quotes, capital B in Bearer. - Key revoked.
-Check the dashboard — keys can be auto-revoked if Warpweb detects them in a public GitHub commit.
+Check the dashboard — if you rotated keys recently, the old plaintext stops working immediately.

 How do I contact support?